Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Detection efficiency

 The other issue, related to the trigger system operation, is to produce a starting time too late, which leads to a correlated loss of both tracks in the drift chamber due to a limited DCH digitizer time window, while an energy deposition in the calorimeter is still present in an event.
-This was discussed at the end of Section~\ref{sectioneff} and the corresponding trigger related systematic uncertainty, 0.05\% at the $\sqrt{s}<1$~GeV and 0.3\% at the cms energies above 1~GeV, is assigned.
+This was discussed at the end of Sec.~\ref{sectioneff} and the corresponding trigger related systematic uncertainty, 0.05\% at the $\sqrt{s}<1$~GeV and 0.3\% at the c.m.~energies above 1~GeV, is assigned.

 Few other hypothesis on possible hidden correlations were checked.
-For example, if the ``neutral'' trigger signal could somehow spoil the final trigger response, it should gives a different effect on the total efficiency in case of a different rate of the CF trigger presence.
+For example, if the neutral trigger signal could somehow spoil the final trigger response, it should gives a different effect on the total efficiency in case of a different rate of the CF trigger presence.
 A comparison of the above mentioned two datasets from the RHO2013 season, with the very different 90\% or 20\% CF efficiencies for the two pion events, shown in Fig.~\ref{figCFeffpipi}, can be such a cross-check of hidden correlations.
 The measured form factors for both CF trigger conditions are statistically compatible with the average relative difference $(0.12\pm0.17)\%$.